 You can also choose from top locking, and bottom locking magnetic style locks.
-Which basically means you put a provided magnet over the lock and it unlocks it.
+Which basically means you put a provided magnet on a specific place over a metal pin and it unlocks the shelf.

 You can choose from 9 different wood finishes, 2 trims, and two different magnet styles.